in-toto/in-toto-java/README.md

 You can see a complete example on `src/java/io/github/in_toto/lib/App.java`.

-## Limitations
+## Note on reduced feature-set

-Right now the library is in very early stages.
-Although the functionality provided is proven to work, some aspects are still yet to be polished.
-Namely, I intend to add the following in the forseeable future:
+in-toto java is not yet a fully compliant in-toto implementation.
+This implementation is focused on providing a stable, usable core feature set for its main goal.
+The features that we will adding in the near future include:

 - A more user-friendly API to create and interact with metadata.
 - Layout metadata support, including full supply chain verification.
 - DSA (and possibly GPG) key support.
 - A more thorough test suite that includes integration tests.

-So far the only guarantee of this library is that dumped link metadata passes in-toto verification on the [python](https://github.com/in-toto/in-toto) reference implementation when providing the right key.
+We can guarantee that the dumped link metadata passes in-toto verification on the [python](https://github.com/in-toto/in-toto) reference implementation when providing the right key.
 This was a crucial aspect given that, without interoperability, having a separate implementation would be rather useless.

 As of now, the near-future goals of this library are to be used in a Jenkins plugin and to support Android buildsystems.
 However, for any other step in the